prog4biol/pfb2019/problemsets/Python_09_problemset.md

      2) Max length of each line

    The script should reformat every sequence in the file to the specified max line length.
 Make sure your output is in proper FASTA format.

+5. Create a new function that calculates the GC content of a DNA sequence.
+	- it will take a DNA sequence without spaces and no header as an argument and return the percentage of nucleotides that are a G or C.
+	- example `percentGC = gc_conent('CGTGCTTTCCACGACGGTGACACGCTTCCCTGGA')` or `percentGC = gc_content(dna)`

+6. Create a new function that computes and returns the reverse complement of a sequence
+	- it will take a DNA sequence without spaces and no header as an argument and return the reverse complement, with no spaces and no header.
+	- example `revComp_sequence = get_reverse_complement(dna)`